 Dual Destinies started some new potential ship wars, with Apollo/Athena on one side versus Apollo/Juniper and Athena/Simon on the other.
 And don't even try to suggest pairing Metis and Aura with anyone but each other.

 Go to any forum about The Legend of Zelda and you'll find ample discussion about which woman (or man) Link should end up with.
-Given that Link has no real personality but the player's, you have to wonder if shipping debates are more about which person the player wants to end up with.
+Given that Link has no real characterization but the player's, and there are multiple Link's, you have to wonder if shipping debates are more about which person the player wants to end up with.

 And after that (largely thanks to MvC3), Dante/Morrigan.
 Note that in several corners, this combination and the one directly above are actually more popular than the actual romances in-universe.